Home > Health Library > Femoral-Tibial Bypass Surgery for Peripheral Arterial Disease

 have narrowed or blocked tibial or peroneal arteries, which are near the

 surface of the legs.
-Most of the time, people also have blocked femoral and
+Most of the time, people also have narrowed or blocked femoral and

 popliteal arteries too.
-Usually, the blockage must be causing severe symptoms
+Usually, a person has severe symptoms

-or be limb-threatening before bypass surgery is considered.
+or the problem is limb-threatening before bypass surgery is considered.

-Bypass surgery can restore blood flow and relieve intermittent claudication.1
+Bypass surgery can restore blood flow and relieve intermittent claudication.footnote 1